jaywhy13/pretendaurant/README.md

   - [x] 1.5.2 - Change `Line` to store the customers in the line.
   - [x] 1.5.3 - Nested `customer` under `CustomerInLine` object.
 - [x] 1.6 - Separate service interfaces from the ones used by the UI layer.
-- [ ] 1.7 - Make service calls async.
+- [ ] 1.7 - Make service calls async (cashier, clock).
+    -   Having issues trying to implement async Redux middleware.
+    -   First... what's a middlewae and how is that different from a thunk?
+    -   Actually, before that I need to let the cashier middleware work async
 - [ ] 1.8 - Implement push layer for publishing changes to the underlying models.
 - [ ] 1.9 - Remove business logic from the middleware layer.
 Perhaps the middleware should only trigger the engine, and the engine should determine what happens.
 - [ ] 1.10 - Move selectors into the slice.